buanet/ioBroker.raspberry-os/README.md

 ## Credits

-Uses [official RPi-Distro/pi-gen](https://github.com/RPi-Distro/pi-gen) and is inspired by the [Honey-Pi project](https://github.com/Honey-Pi/HoneyPi-Build-Raspbian)
+This project uses the [official RPi-Distro/pi-gen](https://github.com/RPi-Distro/pi-gen) and is inspired by the [Honey-Pi project](https://github.com/Honey-Pi/HoneyPi-Build-Raspbian).